 Armed with roll after roll of black electrical tape, new connectors, diagrams and very sharp knives we delved into the maze of wires.
 This loom tells a story about it’s previous owner.
 Firstly the alarm weaved into the loom was not cheap when fitted and was fitted well, however as the years rolled on the out going cash on this bike dried up – and a few jobs were done by the then owner.
 Badly.

 Moby and I stripped the loom back from the alarm that was woven into the loom and detached it before taping it back again, we then taped the entire loom back up so that it now looked passable with a few additional patches done en route.

 Then it was the mere case of getting it all woven back into the ZXR400, and brilliantly I had another 400 right next to me to use as a map.
-So all connected and awaiting a battery, then we will see if our electrical skills have done the job!Enjoy more Fast Bikes reading in the four-weekly magazine.
+So all connected and awaiting a battery, then we will see if our electrical skills have done the job!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.